mooreds/docs-1/references/tql-reference.md

 _Using table alias:_

-When a table is marked with alias (see [Table alias](#table-alias)) the same table alias can be used as a qualifier in the beginning of the path to define exactly where to do the lookup for the path (the results of which table to use).
-This is useful when the query contains more than one table (for example in [Join query](#join-query)).
+When a table is marked with alias (see [table alias](#table-alias)) the same table alias can be used as a qualifier in the beginning of the path to define exactly where to do the lookup for the path (the results of which table to use).
+This is useful when the query contains more than one table (for example in [join query](#join-query)).

 ```
 SELECT T.col1